tc80/panopto-scraper/README.md

 # Dependencies
 1) Install [Chrome](https://www.google.com/chrome/)
-2) Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and include in your `PATH`.
+2) Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and include it in your `PATH`.

 On macOS, run:
 ```